-Rounton Grange was built to be the family seat for generations but was also important architecturally and formed the centrepiece of a fine model village.
-Yet neither aspiration nor aesthetics nor the wealth it was built with were enough to prevent its loss.
+Rounton Grange was built to be a family seat for future generations, as an architectural showpiece and as centrepiece of a fine model village.
+Yet neither aspiration, aesthetics, or the wealth it was built with were enough to prevent its loss.

 It was certainly a visually striking house - towers, angles, vertical rather horizontal.
 The design came from a studied look at the surroundings and as a response to the local architecture and location.
 This enlightened approach was due to the combination of patron and architect and the understanding which had developed between them.

 The patron was the ironmaster Sir Issac Lowthian Bell.
 Born in 1816 into a family which were already minor industrialists with his father owning the first alkali factory and iron foundry in Jarrow.
 Lowthian (as he was familiarly known) joined the family trade and became one of the industries leading metallurgical chemists, writing classic works on the smelting and manufacturing of iron and steel.
 Using his intelligence and business acumen, Lowthian built a vast steel and iron empire supplying a third of the metal used in the UK and more to the rapidly expanding British Empire for use in railways and bridges.
 With his brothers, John and Tom, Bell Brothers owned the whole process from the source such as mines, quarries, and collieries, to the production via their factories and foundaries, employing 47,000 men in a business which operated 24-hours a day.
 The company also owned a chemical plant which became the first to manufacture aluminium which until then had been as valuable as gold due to its scarcity.